-These polygons are respective generalizations of isosceles trapezia and kites, and defined by the following two dual results.
+These polygons are respective generalizations of isosceles trapezia and kites, and defined by the following two 'side-angle' dual results.

 |Alternate sides cyclic-2n-gons||Alternate angles circum-2n-gons|